-From Bocas del Toro we headed over the mountains and I fell in love with the views and the high elevation lake.
+From Bocas del Toro we headed over the mountains and I fell in love with the views and the high-elevation lake.
 We crossed over the mountain range towards the Pacific and spent a couple of months in spring-weather Boquete where we had a wonderful experience in a private hacienda playing chef to a cowboy and participated in a cabalgata.

-After Boquete we went on a diving trip in Coiba National Park where we got to swim with sharks and float in the middle of schools of ocean fish.
+After Boquete, we went on a diving trip in Coiba National Park where we got to swim with sharks and float in the middle of schools of ocean fish.
 We then toured Panama City and were impressed with the beautiful waterfront walks and clean downtown.
 One hundred and three days later we said goodbye to Panama and a piece of our hearts.
 We fell in love with the country and the people we met.

 How Much We Spent

-In Nicaragua we spent an average of $22 a day.
+In Nicaragua, we spent an average of $22 a day.
 Costa Rica cost us $32 a day.
 Panama came out in between at $27 a day.
 This includes all living expenses for both of us, lodging, food, clothes, and miscellaneous.
 The Miscellaneous category includes reading glasses, clothes, and other incidentals.
-The only thing not included is health insurance and health related costs, like my knee surgery in Panama or Trin’s dental work in Costa Rica.
+The only thing not included is health insurance and health-related costs, like my knee surgery in Panama or Trin’s dental work in Costa Rica.

-In each country we try to help out a non-profit.
+In each country, we try to help out a non-profit.
 Aside from giving something back to society, primarily we find it very enriching.
 We learn so much with each experience and they often become the highlights of each country.
-The same came true in Panama, but in an unexpected way.
+The same came true in Panama but in an unexpected way.

 When I read the Workaway request from Roger, who had just lost his wife and wanted some help with cooking, we applied for the volunteer position in hopes to help him and offer some companionship.
-Little did we know that I would need knee surgery and he let us continue staying with him and cooking for him for the six weeks recovery that I needed.
+Little did we know that I would need knee surgery and he let us continue staying with him and cooking for him for the six weeks of recovery that I needed.

 This arrangement provided free room and board for the two and a half wonderful months that we were with Roger, a bona fide cowboy whom we thoroughly enjoyed getting to know.
 Without that there is no way our living expenses in Panama would have been so low.